programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 Your first PHP web page in a browser

 ## The first go with HTML
 In sample 2, PHP uses `'Hello World'` as a normal text.
 But, PHP can work with HTML very well.
 They can be embedded each other.
 HTML is a **markup language** which creates web pages and applications.
+(To view the HTML of a website with your web browser, right click in a text area on the home page (or go to the top menu bar of your browser), and select “view page source”)

 So, let’s make a little change to try with HTML.
 Change `'Hello World'` into `'<b>Hello World</b>'`, and save the file.
 Now, refresh the same page on the browser (click “reload current page” button).
+It is a good idea to get used to frequently reload/refresh a web page, when developing a website.
+The change you made with HTML may not be visible, until the page is refreshed.
 What’s happened?

 “Hello World” should become in bold.
 This is because HTML code `<b></b>` makes the texts, sandwiched by the enclosing tags, bold. **HTML basically adds an annotation to the content in-between** (`<b>` means bold).

 Be careful that most HTML tags need to have an **opening tag** (`<b>`) and a **closing tag** (`</b>`).
 If you mistype or omit them, web browser may not be able to display information properly.
+In programming in general, you may need to be patient and be precise.
+Computer may not understand your requests, if you mistype or forget something.
+So, look at your code very carefully!
 HTML takes care of many things of a website, but in this case, it defines the display format on the browser.

 ## HTML images and links
 Before moving on to APIs, we would like to do an exercise to create a simple website with some basic HTML and PHP coding.
 The first exciting stuff is to display an image on a PHP web page.
 Modify sample 2 as follows and save it.
 Be aware that the first line has changed slightly, adding `<br>` at the end.
 Do you see a nice image?
 Fantastic!